Inn at Woodhaven

 Check Availability

-Groundbreaking Gardening Tips Direct from Our Inn
+Gardening In Kentucky: Groundbreaking Tips Direct from Our Inn

-As innkeepers of the Inn at Woodhaven, we wear a lot of hats… and that includes in the garden!
-During these cold winter days, planning your planting may not be top of mind; however, it’s a great season to get a jumpstart on creating a welcoming garden space.
-We thought we’d take this month to share a few of our gardening tips for you to try this spring.
+We thought we’d take this month to share a few of our Kentucky gardening tips for you to try this spring.
 Are they truly groundbreaking?
 Maybe not, but we sure do love a good gardening pun!

 Exterior view of the property painted cream with white trim surrounded by green trees, green grass, and purple bushes